 - Good Manners

-The new ‘Prevent duty’ legislation introduced in July 2015 (as part of the Counter-Terrorism and Security Act 2015 section 26) places additional responsibility on Early Years providers to prevent children from becoming radicalised and being drawn into terrorism.
+The ‘Prevent duty’ legislation introduced in July 2015 (as part of the Counter-Terrorism and Security Act 2015 section 26) places additional responsibility on Early Years providers to prevent children from becoming radicalised and being drawn into terrorism.
 So what does that mean for us?
 This is seen as part of our wider safeguarding duties and business as usual as far as we are concerned!

 We already promote mutual respect and are an inclusive setting.
 We want children to be independent learners so that they can make their own choices and build and develop strong relationships and friendships with lots of people.
 We expect children to join in and try their best and to follow our simple rules.
 All of these things are the foundations for growing in to good citizens and promote the ‘British Values’ of democracy, the rule of the law, individual liberty, mutual respect and tolerance.